 The decision by government to allow the creation of conservancies in 1996 through an amendment to the Nature Conservation Act on 1975 not only made possible the empowerment of rural people through communal conservancies and their management structures, particularly of women, but it also enabled rural economic development based on wildlife.
 This has also made a significant contribution to the growth of the national economy and to national development goals.
-In 2018 the contribution to net national income was around N$ 884 million, and the total contribution from 1990 amounts to N$ 8.375 billion.
+In 2021 the contribution to net national income was around N$ 583 million; the total contribution from 1990 to 2021 amounts to N$ 11.9 billion.

 The contribution of community conservation through conservancies to national development goals related to Vision 2030, NDP5 and the Harambee Prosperity Plan fall under the sections of:

 - Economic progression: Contribution to net national income, facilitation of new jobs and income through smart partnerships with the private sector and government, and the encouragement of conservation agriculture leading to increased crop yields.